 About the Instructor: Reece Lavacca

-Woodshop Reece has been with Concord Academy Summer Camp for three years.
+Woodshop Reece has been with Concord Academy Summer Camp for four years.
 While working with our Specialty Coordinator as a Head Specialist, he has also been teaching woodshop.
-When not at camp, Woodshop Reece is an Executive Chef for Smithfield, Rhode Island’s public school district, and also has his own woodworking company, reeceswoodshed.com.
+When not at camp, Woodshop Reece is a Regional Executive Chef for school across New England and runs his own woodworking company, reeceswoodshed.com, which can also be found on Facebook and Instagram.

 Campers will explore many different approaches to art-making using a variety of media.
 Campers will participate in landscape painting, printmaking, observational still-life drawing, illustration assignments, and more.
 This week-long, art-intensive specialty camp will help build students’ confidence using various drawing and painting techniques and serve as the foundation for their portfolio of artwork.